 At the same time as teaching what to do instead, a trainer will also pinpoint what it was about an unwanted behavior that was rewarding to the dog and then make sure that that is no longer happening.
 Behavior always has a function, and often dogs do things we humans don't appreciate because it works to get them what they wanted.

 While removing any inadvertent reinforcement that was previously happening — the owner no longer gives the dog any attention when they jump, instead they turn and walk away.
-Positive reinforcement and force-free training is all about rewarding the good behaviors and preventing the bad behaviors through clear communication and consistency.
+Positive reinforcement and force-free training are all about rewarding good behaviors and preventing bad behaviors through clear communication and consistency.

-Pick another trainer if their methods or philosophy includes any of the following:
+Pick a different trainer if their methods or philosophy includes any of the following:

 - The use of shock, prong, or choke collars.